EUCAIM/Glossary/2-Glossary.md

 ### Mediator

-A component responsible for connecting to the central infrastructure, translating the federated query to the site’s Structured Query Language (SQL) for sites providing OHDSI OMOP-CDM compliant data, Clinical Query Language (CQL) for sites providing FHIR compliant data), aggregating (and optionally obfuscating) the results, and finally returning the aggregated results to the central components.
+A component responsible for connecting to the central infrastructure, translating the federated query to the site's Structured Query Language (SQL) for sites providing OHDSI OMOP-CDM compliant data, Clinical Query Language (CQL) for sites providing FHIR compliant data), aggregating (and optionally obfuscating) the results, and finally returning the aggregated results to the central components.
 The Mediator acts as a sort of middleware and is deployed at the site of each Data Junction.

 ### Memorandum of Understanding (MoU)